-When these criteria are met, a Group is permitted (but not required) to recognise them as a reduction of the service cost in the period in which the related service is rendered.
+The amendments are relevant only to defined benefit plans that involve contributions from employees or third parties meeting certain criteria.
+When these criteria are met, a company is permitted (but not required) to recognise them as a reduction of the service cost in the period in which the related service is rendered.

-The Group does not expect the Amendment to have any impact on the financial statements since it does not have any defined benefit plans that involve contributions from employees or third parties.
+The Group does not expect the amendment to have any impact on the consolidated financial statements since it does not have any defined benefit plans that involve contributions from employees or third parties.

-(ii) IFRIC 21 Levies (effective for annual periods beginning on or after 17 June 2014)
+(vi) IAS 27 - Separate Financial Statements (effective for annual periods beginning on or after 1 January 2016)